J.P. Morgan vs Chase

 Fidelity vs JPM

-Fidelity does not offer a separate browser-based platform, but its website has strong trading tools.
-These include an advanced trade ticket with conditional, OCO, and bracket orders.
-Charts include many drawing tools and display options.
+Fidelity doesn’t have a separate browser platform in the same mold as thinkorswim, although the site itself has some really good trading tools.
+These include a pro-level trading ticket with conditional, OCO, and bracket orders.
+Charts have lots of drawing tools and display choices.

 The J.P.
-Morgan Investing website includes some charting, too, but charts cannot be expanded to fill the full width of the screen.
-Overall, it falls behind Fidelity and Schwab in trading strength.
-For example, there are no options tools.
+Morgan Investing site has charting tools, too, although a graph cannot be displayed the full width of the monitor.
+It lags behind Fidelity’s and Schwab’s sites in sheer trading power.
+For example, there are no advanced option tools.

 Winner: Schwab